 Music in Deep South USA

 We all know people who go on holiday and come back not with tales of the major tourist sites, but of hearing their favourite music played live and loud at an obscure but infamous bar or club.
-Live music venues are abound in the Deep South from the college rock scene in Athens, Georgia to the jazz and Cajun clubs in Louisiana; from the Grand Ole Opry in Tennessee and the legendary studios of Alabama's Muscle Shoals to Morgan Freeman's Ground Zero blues club in Clarksdale, Mississippi.
+Live music venues are abound in the Deep South from bluegrass in Kentucky to the jazz and Cajun clubs in Louisiana; from the Grand Ole Opry in Tennessee and the legendary studios of Alabama's Muscle Shoals to Morgan Freeman's Ground Zero blues club in Clarksdale, Mississippi.

 From beach side music to jam-packed juke joints, Alabama has it all.
 Visit Florence, home of W. C. Handy, The Father of the Blues.
 In nearby Muscle Shoals tour FAME recording studios where superstars made this southern town the "Hit Recording Capital of the World".
 In Birmingham you can dance to live music downtown or go to a neighbourhood juke joint.
 The Hank Williams museum in Montgomery honours the country superstar.
 Alabama's coast features downtown concerts in Mobile while Gulf Shores has beach bars and music festivals next to the ocean.

-Louisiana's history is imbued with music that came here - or arose here - as a wide range of cultural influences took root.
-But music doesn't exist only in Louisiana's past.
-It's alive, vibrant and echoing through the streets of all our cities.
-Music is alive in homes throughout the state where people play the tunes and instruments of their ancestors.
-It throbs in clubs and dancehalls from New Orleans to Lake Charles.
-It resounds from festival stages from Shreveport to Lafayette to Thibodaux.
+Louisiana's history is imbued with music that came, developed and arose as a wide range of cultural influences that took root, resulting in the birth of Jazz.
+Music echoes Louisiana’s past and encompasses its present through the live, vibrant sounds that pulse through homes, neighbourhoods and venues of all our cities.
+Music is a part of everyday life, with inherited tunes and instruments bringing the Louisiana music heritage to life.
+From the night life of New Orleans to Lake Charles resounding sounds of the festival stages from Shreveport to Lafayette to Thibodaux.
 If you don't hear Louisiana's music live, you haven't heard Louisiana's music.

 It's known as the birthplace of the blues, but Mississippi sings other songs as well, from bluegrass and country to rock 'n' roll.
 Fans of the music of Elvis Presley won't want to miss Tupelo, one of the many sites on the Mississippi Country Music Trail, visit the two-room house in which the boy who would become the King of rock 'n' roll was born.
 Clarksdale's rich blues heritage is world-famous, and its numerous markers on the Mississippi Blues Trail are reminders of the blues greats that honed their sound here.